usi-verification-and-security/golem/README.md

 Golem supports internal validation of witnesses for its answer using `--validate` option.
 Witness for `sat` is a model, an interpretation of the predicates.
 Witness for `unsat` is a proof.
 This option is still experimental.
-For example, `spacer` engine does not computes `unsat` witnesses yet.
-Also `tpa/split-tpa` does not always produce the witness yet.
+For example, `tpa/split-tpa` does not always produce the witness yet.

 To obtain the produced model or proof of unsatisfiability, use `--print-witness` option.